ItzHarold/hello-world/README.md

 # hello-world
-My first repository on GitHub (not).
-Doing this for a git workshop
+My name is Harold Ponte da Costa and I'm 21 years old.
+I am doing this workshop about git and github for school.
+Wish me luck!